 I recommend using a Reusable Organic Cotton Bread Bag to store your beer bread.
 It’s both eco-friendly and adorable!
 After the bread has cooled, place it in the bag and store it in the refrigerator for up to 3 days.

 Beer bread goes great with chili!
-Try your beer bread with a big bowl of Wendy’s Copycat Chili Recipe, Texas Road House Chili Recipe, Zippy’s Copycat Chili, or Best Canned Chili.
+Serve your beer bread with a big bowl of Wendy’s Copycat Chili Recipe, Texas Road House Chili Recipe, Zippy’s Copycat Chili, or Best Canned Chili.

 Quick & Easy Beer Bread